jmcomets/jmcomets.github.io/_posts/2014-09-07-startups-something-to-experience.md

 There's nothing like experiencing what you've always heard about.

 ## Contribute to the software you use

+Mainly for open source software that is.
+During my internship I was frequently in contact with members of the Ruby community, mainly due to issues with their software.
+There's nothing more annoying than finding an awesome gem (library) that does exactly what you want, with few code/configuration...and it doesn't work.

+In my case, instead of giving up and looking for something else, stubborn as I can be, I decided to fix the issue most of the time.
+Now with Github, this is rather simple: fork, commit and pull-request.
+Nothing new compared to my company's workflow at the time, which was rather comfortable.

+- TODO: add references and links to github issues, be more specific on problems

 ## Use the latest tools that fit you best
 ## Fear the unknown
 ## Bond with your team

+When you're in a large company with many issues and ongoing conflicts, you can't always take the time to get to know the people you work with.
+And that sucks.
+Obviously, when you're simply trying to get your product on track and deal with minor bugs with customers or even deciding on the next course of action for the product, well you're not really thinking about next month's check and how you can make it bigger.
+No, you're in a company who isn't old enough to categorize people and have their whole career planned out...and therefore **dehumanized**.
+You're in a company who values one-on-one respect and self-development through your work.
+So bond with your team!
+Enjoy it while you can. ;)

+- TODO: make this a little cleaner, it's still at a pretty ugly state, too superficial